At Overlee, we believe that play is the foundation for lifelong learning and that parent-participation is the key to building community.

 Overlee is a small, intimate school where parental involvement is the norm.
 Overlee is a family-centered, cohesive community with many relationships extending well beyond Overlee.
 Our emphasis is on play and teaching children to respect themselves and others.
 Children are perceived as independent and capable and are nurtured and appreciated for who they are.
 Our focus is on “Process,” not “Product.”
 The teachers have their plans for the day; however, we also follow the children and adapt the plan accordingly so that the children can explore and engage in developmentally appropriate experiences and experiments as they unfold!
 We believe Overlee provides a wonderful beginning to a child’s education that encourages the development of imagination through play and exploration.

 Louisa grew up in Falls Church, attended J.E.B.
 Stuart High School and earned a B.A. degree in Psychology from George Mason University.
-She is entering her 18th year as Overlee’s Yellowbird teacher and twelth year with the Bluebirds.
+She is entering her 20th year as Overlee’s Yellowbird teacher and 15th year with the Bluebirds.

-Before coming to Overlee, Louisa taught at Rock Spring for six years.
-Prior to teaching there our family was part of the Rock Spring Cooperative school for our three daughters early education.
-As a cooperative member she held board positions : fundraising, membership and 2nd Vice President.
-She has a long and strong connection with and dedication to her students.
-For two decades she worked part time at Providence Recreation Center in Falls Church as an instructor in movement, child development and preschool art classes for children from infancy to four years old.
+Before coming to Overlee, she taught for six years at Rock Spring Cooperative Preschool after her children went on to elementary school.
+Louisa was also a member of Rock Spring Cooperative Preschool as her three children went through the school.
+As a cooperative member she held board positions as fundraising chair, membership coordinator and as a 2nd Vice President.
+Louisa has long had a strong connection with and dedication to her students.
+For two decades she has also worked at the Providence Recreation Center on the weekends as an instructor in movement, child development and preschool art classes for children from infancy to four years old.
 Louisa is a member of the National Association for the Education for Young Children (NAEYC).